 An essential part of the treatment of diabetes is an appropriate diet whereby regular meals and good food choices help to keep the blood glucose level near normal.
 A pupil with diabetes will have been given guidance on food choices which should be reduced in sugar and fat but high in starch.
 Most pupils with diabetes will also need to eat snacks between meals and occasionally during class time.
 These snacks usually consist of cereal bars, fruit, crisps or biscuits.
 It is important to allow a pupil with diabetes to eat snacks without hindrance or fuss and to ensure that the lunchtime meal is taken at a regular time.
 It is also important that the School should establish with the pupil and his/her parents where supplies of fast acting sugar can be kept in case of a hypoglycaemic episode.
 The issue of close communication between parents and the School is fundamental to the care of pupils with diabetes, as many aspects of growth and development will have an impact on their diabetes control.
 It is the parents' responsibility to ensure that any medication retained at the School is within its expiry date.
 All diabetic pupils will require an Action Plan which parents or guardians should complete prior to starting at Broomfield House.
-The Crisis Sheet should give the basic details and indicate whether in some circumstances the pupil should be allowed to carry medication on his/her parents individual decisions should be made as to whether to provide basic information on a pupil's condition to his/her peer group so that they are aware of their classmate's needs.
+The Crisis Sheet should give the basic details and indicate whether in some circumstances the pupil should be allowed to carry medication on his/her person around the School.
+This will be kept with the pupil's file.
+Following discussion with the pupil and his/her parents individual decisions should be made as to whether to provide basic information on a pupil's condition to his/her peer group so that they are aware of their classmate's needs.